 The Denver Broncos will bring their draft class into their Dove Valley complex this weekend for a three-day, welcome-to-the-show rookie minicamp.

-The first-year players will get their indoctrination into the Broncos’ way on all things football starting Friday.
-So, at Step 1 in their quest to earn a roster spot, it’s a good time to look at the expectations for each member of the six-player draft class.
+All of the first-year players will get their indoctrination into the Broncos’ way on all things football starting Friday.
+So, at step one in their quest to earn a roster spot to go with some playing time in the regular season, it’s a good time to look at the prospects for each of those players in the six-player draft class.